dida-do/GeoGrapher/docs/source/glossary.rst

     cutting a dataset
-        Creating a new dataset from an existing one by cutting the images in the source dataset
+        Creating a new dataset from an existing one by cutting the rasters in the source dataset

     ML
         machine learning